 The greatest weakness of any such study is that it relies on self-reporting by parents.
 The authors recognised and discussed this weakness, arguing that there was no means to cross-check the results with medical records because the survey was anonymous, presumably to protect the subjects and families and also help reduce biases.
 'Low quality' findings they may be, ones that result from misconduct, negligence or falsification, they definitely weren't.

-The second paper investigating parents’ self-reported health status of major health outcomes from surveys is of a generally higher quality than the first.
-However, because it investigates these outcomes in the same vaccinated and unvaccinated samples using the same data set as the first paper, and then singles out those babies that were born prematurely (prior to 40 weeks gestation) the numbers involved within the groups were smaller.
-However, small sample size is not a reason to not publish – or to retract – a paper.
-Outcome studies from case series of much smaller numbers (say n = 12) are not uncommon, and ironically that was the number used in Wakefield and co-workers’ retracted Lancet study.
-But the small number of cases was never in issue.
+The second paper investigating parents' self-reported health status of major health outcomes from surveys is of a generally higher quality than the first.
+However, because it investigates these outcomes in the same vaccinated and unvaccinated samples using the same data set as the first paper, and then singles out those babies who were born prematurely (prior to 40 weeks gestation) the numbers involved within the groups were smaller.
+However, small sample size is not a reason to not publish - or to retract - a paper.
+Outcome studies from case series of much smaller numbers (say n = 12) are not uncommon, and ironically that was the number used in Wakefield and co-workers' retracted Lancet study.
+But the small number of cases was never regarded by the journal as an issue.